‹ Back to Ethics

 C. Third Parties’ Compliance with ADP’s Anti-Bribery Policy

 ADP’s obligation of ethical and legal behavior includes and encompasses the activities of ADP’s agents, representatives, consultants and business partners (including joint venture partners).
-ADP will be held accountable for the actions of third parties doing business in any market on behalf of ADP, so every associate and agent must remain vigilant to ensure such third party’s actions are consistent with this Policy.
-Willful ignorance of facts or circumstances which make it likely that bribery could be occurring will be a violation of this Policy and anti-bribery laws.
+ADP may be held accountable for the actions of third parties doing business in any market on behalf of ADP, so every associate and agent must remain vigilant to ensure such third party’s actions are consistent with this Policy.
+Willful ignorance of facts or circumstances which make it likely that bribery could be occurring will be a violation of this Policy and may amount to a violation of anti-bribery laws.

 Before establishing a relationship with any third party to represent ADP in any marketplace, sufficient due diligence must be performed to determine that the third party’s commitment to ethical business practices is consistent with ADP’s high standards, this Policy and the ADP Vendor Code of Conduct.
 Any arrangement with such third party should include proper contractual provisions and monitoring procedures to ensure compliance with anti-bribery laws and consistency with ADP’s Anti-Bribery Policy.
 Particular care should be taken in any instance where the third party has interactions with government officials in the performance of its services on behalf of ADP.
-Areas of due diligence inquiry, as well as appropriate contractual provisions to include in any agreement with these third parties, are available as part of the Frequently Asked Questions on the Associate Portal at www.adpcorp.com by following the links for Our Company/Policies & Guidelines/Ethics, Legal Compliance/Anti-Bribery FAQs.
+Areas of due diligence inquiry, as well as appropriate contractual provisions to include in any agreement with these third parties, are available here.

 D. Red Flags